statsig-io/docs/docs/stats-engine/topline-impact.md

 ![image](https://user-images.githubusercontent.com/90343952/171673761-504e4de4-4f9b-4107-a228-2c921a725723.png)

 Knowing the absolute impact and the overall metric value (as seen in the [metrics dashboard](/metrics/console)), we can compute the relative impact.
-This is the percentage change in the overall daily metric value that is attributed to the active experiment.
+This is the percentage change in the overall metric value over the rollup window that is attributed to the active experiment.

 ![image](https://user-images.githubusercontent.com/90343952/171680476-c05fd539-0bb9-44f6-96e5-7d5a9f496a3d.png)